 Director of Strategy and Impact

-Catriona previously headed up the Impact and Effectiveness Team at Tearfund.
-Before this, she was a consultant in the social enterprise sector, providing advice to UK and international clients.
-She has also worked for World Vision on strategy and development programmes.
-Catriona and her husband worship at Trinity Church in Lewes.
+Catriona has worked in Tearfund across the areas of impact and strategy for the past decade.
+She has previously worked as an environmental consultant in the private sector, and in the social enterprise sector, providing advice to UK and international clients.
+She has also worked for World Vision on strategy and global development programmes.
+Catriona and her husband worship at a church in Eastbourne.

 Board Of Trustee Directors